 For British-Somali author Diriye Osman, embracing the feminine side of his personality was an act of empowerment.

-In Against Interpretation and Other Essays Susan Sontag argues that, "What is most beautiful in virile men is something feminine; what is most beautiful in feminine women is something masculine."
-To me, this is the most elegant breakdown of the Jungian theory of "anima" and "animus" – the feminine principle within men and the masculine principle within women.
+In Against Interpretation and Other Essays Susan Sontag writes, "What is most beautiful in virile men is something feminine; what is most beautiful in feminine women is something masculine."
+To me, this is the most elegant breakdown of the Jungian theory of "anima" and "animus"—the feminine principle within men and the masculine principle within women.

 My personal understanding of anima is rooted in my upbringing.
-I grew up around a lot of girls and, as I aged, my female friends would constantly borrow my jewellery or perfume and ask for tips on makeup.
-This feminine energy in me was deemed an appealing quality by these women because it declared kinship, a sense of shared sensitivity – a layer of the androgyny that is present in all of us, laced with vigour and vitality.
+I grew up around a lot of girls and, as I aged, my female friends would constantly borrow my jewelry or perfume and ask for tips on makeup.
+This feminine energy in me was deemed an appealing quality by these women because it declared kinship, a sense of shared sensitivity—a layer of the androgyny that is present in all of us, laced with vigor and vitality.

-Variants of this thinking extend across most cultures, belief systems, races and sexualities: Western gay culture is as obsessed with exaggerated masculine traits as the patriarchs of Somali clans.
-Femininity is predominantly perceived as an unappealing quality, a cancelling-out of hyper-valorised masculine traits, with effemiphobia reaching its natural end-point on the online gay dating circuit with the infamous "No fems" or "be straight-acting" tags that pop up on most profiles.
+Variants of this thinking extend across most cultures, belief systems, races, and sexualities: Western gay culture is as obsessed with exaggerated masculine traits as the patriarchs of Somali clans.
+Femininity is predominantly perceived as an unappealing quality, a canceling-out of hyper-valorized masculine traits, with effemiphobia reaching its natural end-point on the online gay dating circuit with the infamous "No fems" or "be straight-acting" tags that pop up on most profiles.

-In the case of gay men, one could argue that decades (if not centuries) of stigmatisation have created a culture of conformity fuelled by internalised homophobia: the accusation – and it is framed as an accusation – that same-sex-attracted men fail to be authentically masculine has left an enduring mark.
+In the case of gay men, one could argue that decades (if not centuries) of stigmatization have created a culture of conformity fueled by internalized homophobia: the accusation—and it is framed as an accusation—that same-sex-attracted men fail to be authentically masculine has left an enduring mark.
 But where does that leave everyone else who doesn't fit the "straight-acting" tag?
-After all, weren't the Stonewall riots, the birth of the gay civil rights movement, kick-started by the transgender community, drag queens and effeminate young men – the most outcast members of the gay community?
+After all, weren't the Stonewall riots, the birth of the gay civil rights movement, kick-started by the transgender community, drag queens, and effeminate young men—the most outcast members of the gay community?
 Shouldn't they be our heroes?

 The case for effemiphobia often hinges on a threadbare argument against "camp" overexposure.
-Prominent and popular performers like Paul O' Grady, Graham Norton and Alan Carr are constantly cited as stereotypes of what an imagined mainstream society wants from their gay performers: flamboyant, with outsized, unthreatening and mostly desexualised personalities.
-But it takes a tremendous amount of chutzpah to be as charming and exuberant as O'Grady, Norton and Carr have been throughout their careers.
+Prominent and popular performers like Paul O' Grady, Graham Norton, and Alan Carr are constantly cited as stereotypes of what an imagined mainstream society wants from their gay performers: flamboyant, with outsized, unthreatening, and mostly desexualized personalities.
+But it takes a tremendous amount of chutzpah to be as charming and exuberant as O'Grady, Norton, and Carr have been throughout their careers.
 Each of these performers has mined his experience as an effeminate gay man into comedic gold, and each one is now giggling all the way to the bank.

 I contemplated these issues as I toiled with carrying my dress to the photographer's studio.
 The outfit was heavier than I expected and I was sweating by the time I arrived.
 After I mopped myself down and gathered myself together, the makeup artist helped me get into the dress.
 As she laced my corset I thought how strange it was that I, an African man living in the 21st century, would willingly strap myself into the kind of constricting garments that European women had fought so hard to resist 100 years ago.